 You will need to be fit and healthy enough to undertake physical tasks in all weathers.
 You must be a regular hill-walker and able to move across open moorland and difficult, sometimes steep, terrain.
-Experience with other outdoor activities such as climbing or mountaineering experience is an advantage but not essential.
-You should have the equipment and skills necessary to look after yourself outdoors in all weathers.
+Experience with other outdoor activities such as climbing or mountaineering are not required but you must have the equipment and skills necessary to look after yourself outdoors in all weathers.

-You must also be willing to work in a team, live in our operational area (see map on this page), have regular access to your own transport and be prepared to commit a very significant amount of your time.
-Do not underestimate the time commitment involved – not just for call-outs (which can come at anytime, often in the early hours of a morning) but also for the regular Wednesday evening training evenings plus five or six weekends a year.
+You must also be willing to work as part of a team, live in our operational area (see map on this page), have regular access to your own transport and be prepared to commit a very significant amount of your time.
+Do not underestimate the time commitment involved – not just for call-outs (which can come at anytime, often in the early hours of a morning) but also for our weekly Wednesday evening training evenings plus five or six practice weekends a year.
 In addition there is an expectation that you will be available for a wide range of events including assisting with fundraising activities – these tend to be additional weekend commitments.
 Also bear in mind the potential disruption to your life; as already mentioned, call-outs can come at anytime of the day or night, sometimes lasting for many hours and often interrupting family and social plans.

-If you pass the navigation test, you will be required to attend training sessions as a ‘prospective member’ for a period of 10-12 weeks, normally every Wednesday evening plus one weekend between September and December.
-If you can’t commit to this then you should not apply!
+If you are successful on the selection day you will be required to attend training sessions as a ‘prospective member’ for a period of 10-12 weeks, normally every Wednesday evening plus one weekend between September and December.
+If you can’t commit to the majority of those sessions then you should not apply!

 During that period you will be required to submit to a Disclosure and Barring Service (DBS) check organised by the Team.

-At the end of this initial training period you will be considered by the Committee (normally in the following January) before progression to ‘probationary status’ if your progress has been satisfactory.
+At the end of this initial training period your progress will be considered by the Committee and if satisfactory you will progress to ‘probationary status’.

-You would then have to complete at least 12-months as a probationer and be subject to continuous training and assessment during this time.
-During your probation you will have to pass a night-time navigation assessment.
-Shortly before or after the 12-months you will be required to undergo a half-day final assessment.
-Only then will the Committee make a decision (at their January or March meeting) whether or not to make you a full Team member.
-In the weeks after that you will go on the callout list as a Search and Rescue Team Member.
+You would then have to complete at least 12-months as a Search and Rescue probationer and be subject to continuous training and assessment during that time.
+At some point during this period you will be added to the call-out list.
+Shortly before or after the 12-months you will be required to undergo a final assessment.
+Only then will the Committee make a decision whether or not to make you a full Team member.

 In addition to acquiring technical search and rescue skills, you must realise that you will be joining a dedicated team of volunteers, where team-work is not simply an addition to the normal workload, but is an integral part of the role.
 It is again stressed that the time commitment is significant and should not be underestimated!

-This is not an exhaustive list and in addition to this we would like to hear from you if you have a specialist skill you feel you could bring to this team.
+This is not an exhaustive list and in addition to this we would like to hear from you if you have a specialist skill that you feel you could bring to the Team.

-Some of our Operational Support members have gone on to be Search and Rescue members so you may find this role ideal whilst waiting for S&R opportunities to arise or to see if that is for you.
+Some of our Support members have gone on to be Search and Rescue members so you may find this role ideal whilst waiting for S&R opportunities to arise or to see if that is for you.

-Operational Support applications can be made at any time but intakes will take place only twice per year normally in April and October.
-You will join as a Probationer and will receive inputs on the history and role of the Team, be shown the workings of the Base and our equipment and undertake Basic Life Support training.
+Applications to become a Support member will be invited when vacancies arise (they will be published on this page and advertised via social media).
+Support members join as probationary members and will receive inputs on the history and role of the Team, be shown the workings of the Base and our equipment and undertake Basic Life Support training.
 After a probationary period (variable duration depending upon your availability and commitment) you will move from ‘probationary’ to ‘full member’ status subject to having completed the training and having attended a number of Team meetings and events.